JonathanBrown003/Election_Analysis/README.md

 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.

+The final challeneg code used to complete the analysis can be found [}(https://github.com/JonathanBrown003/Election_Analysis/blob/main/PyPoll_Challenge.py)

 ## Resources
  The original data source used for this analysis was election_results.csv found in the Resources Folder of this repository: [Resources Folder](https://github.com/JonathanBrown003/Election_Analysis/tree/main/Resources)